 After you find an awesome domain name, you don't want to lose it!
 But this can happen if you forget to renew it.
 In the book The Domain Game, there are horror stories from domain owners who lost valuable names by forgetting to renew them.

 Nowadays, reputable registrars will allow you to auto-renew your domain, ensuring that you don’t have this issue.
-If you want to keep your name, make sure to turn the auto-renew feature on!
+If you want to keep your name, make sure to activate the auto-renew feature!

 Remember what I said about hyphens in tip #2?
 Well, I broke my own rule.
 I own the domain name name-bounce.com, in addition to namebounce.net.
 By purchasing other versions of your primary domain name, you’ll get an added layer of protection for your brand.